MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-send-an-e-mail-given-the-smtp-address-of-an-account.md

 - csharp
 ---

-# How to: Send an E-Mail Given the SMTP Address of an Account
+# Send an E-Mail Given the SMTP Address of an Account

 This topic shows how to create an e-mail and send it from a Microsoft Outlook account, given the Simple Mail Transfer Protocol (SMTP) address of that account.